Grarak/NXCord/README.md

 your switch after modifying that file.

 ### Selfbotting
-Selbotting means that you are using a third pary client to access discord with an user account.
+Selfbotting means that you are using a third party client to access discord with an user account.
 It's against the TOS of discord, thus not recommended.
 I've been using an user account for testing for months already and haven't been banned yet.
 Might be safe, but I am not responsible for any bans!